Quality Solutions: Identify one day, fix the next.

 There are several risks related to this arrangement:

 - sales staff need to consider all four sources to determine a products price during a short phone call,

-- determining what is a reasonable price to quote an existing customer for a product they don’t typically sell to requires referring to multiple customers in all four sources (a task which is not easy to do via any of the available sources,
+- determining what is a reasonable price to quote an existing customer for a product they don’t typically sell them requires referring to multiple customers in all four sources (a task which is not easy to do via any of the available sources),

 - sales staff are not able to update the prices in the finance system (this is designated as a Sales Manager’s role),